 Finally, all Alumina doors provide a matching suite of door sections for the entire home.
 Liniars’ Alumina system creates visually consistent doors, matching windows and colour matched cills, window and door trims and accessories.

-Contact us for further information on where to buy Alumina single doors.
+Contact us for further information on where to buy Alumina products around the UK.